Audiolab M-DAC+ review

 The original M-DAC was a tweaker’s paradise, with no fewer than seven filter settings available.
 Each made a subtle but definite adjustment to the sound, and effectively rendered the M-DAC a much more bespoke proposition than its nominal rivals.

-For the M-DAC+ the filter count is up to a giddy eleven, the additional four options applying to DSD audio.
+For the M-DAC+ the filter count is up to a giddy eleven, with the additional four options applying to DSD audio.

 One area of specification that remains resolutely unfiddled-with in the M-DAC+ is the DAC chipset itself.
 The ESS Sabre32 9018 remains extremely well regarded, and is consequently carried over unchanged from the M-DAC.

-Sound
+Sound quality

 We start by examining the M-DAC+’s filter options.
 Like the M-DAC, the + has seven distinct filter settings for PCM files and, as with the M-DAC, we find we favour the Optimal TransientXD option – it offers the best balance between timing, organisation and attack.